Uniform inference for value functions: Differentiability properties

-In case $\phi$ is only directionally differentiable, the derivative map $\phi'_f$ need not be linear although $\phi'_f$ is continuous \citep[Proposition 3.1]{Shapiro90}.
-The Hadamard directional derivative is also called a \emph{semiderivative} elsewhere \citep[Definition 7.20]{RockafellarWets98}.
-The derivative is linear if $\phi$ is fully differentiable.
+In case the derivative map $\phi'_f$ is linear and $t_n$ may approach $0$ from both negative and positive sides, the map is fully Hadamard differentiable.
 The delta method and chain rule can be applied to maps that are either Hadamard differentiable or Hadamard directionally differentiable.